 If the side effects don’t improve, talk with your doctor.
 They may recommend switching to another medication that’s easier to tolerate.

 It’s important that you stay on the MS treatment your doctor prescribes.

 Your medication helps prevent new symptoms.
 If you stop taking it, you may experience an increase in relapses, which could result in more MS-related damage.

-It’s also important to note that stopping a DMT doesn’t cause symptoms to re-occur.
-However, certain triggers, such as heat and stress, can cause a reoccurrence.
+It’s also important to note that stopping a DMT doesn’t cause symptoms to recur.
+But certain triggers, such as heat and stress, can cause a recurrence.

-Understanding what your treatment can do for you can help you understand why it’s necessary to stick with it long term.
+Knowing what your treatment can do for you can help you understand why it’s necessary to stick with treatment long term.

 Whenever you start a new drug, ask your doctor what to expect.
-Find out how long it’ll take for you to see improvement.
-Also, ask what side effects the drug can cause and how to manage them.
+Find out how long it will take for you to see an improvement, and ask what side effects the drug can cause and how to manage them.

-Consider joining or reaching out to a support group.
-Support groups are another place that you can get information about your MS medications.
+You might also consider joining or reaching out to a support group.
+Support groups are another place you can get information about your MS medications.

 Other people who have MS may be able to provide you with valuable insight about how medications have helped them.
 They might also share their tips for managing side effects.